-UHB has a longstanding expertise in managing sensitive healthcare data and is host to a number of routine processing of data have skills, training and experience to do so safely.
+UHB has a longstanding expertise in managing sensitive healthcare data and is host to a number of Research Databases.
+The teams involved in the design of the database, the use of cloud storage and routine processing of data have skills, training and experience to do so safely.
 UHB has taken additional precautions to seek external consultancies and legal advice to verify and confirm the suitability of both the cloud platform and the data processing architecture built within it.